mvrckwong/tm_solutions/README.md

 Cost, retail price and sale price are correlated, illustrating how the base cost of a product influences the retail and final price.

 ![Correlation](.output/04_evaluate/2024210-Correlation_Merged_DataData_CorrSpearman.png)

+## Recommendation

+Based on a few evidence, they can focus their attention to their biggest markets - China, United States, Brazil and South Korea.
+That is where their biggest orders are located.
+Sales distribution on these areas must be streamlined, lowering down the baseline cost achieving more average order value.
+As shown, baseline cost can affect retail and sale prices.

+Second, focus on top categories and top brands with the highest order items.
+Those brands can attract customers, and has helped increase order volume.
+Based on the charts, negotiating the baseline price is the best way or increasing the number of volume of orders to further decrease the manufacturing cost.
+The baseline price would be helped attracts more customer and increase order volume.

 ## Technologies Used
 - BigQuery